 Fiction by Yukio Mishima

-All eyes are upon Rikio.
+All eyes are on Rikio.
 And he likes it, mostly.
-His fans cheer from a roped-off section, screaming and yelling to attract his attention—they would kill for a moment alone with him.
+His fans cheer, screaming and yelling to attract his attention—they would kill for a moment alone with him.
 Finally the director sets up the shot, the camera begins to roll, someone yells “action”; Rikio, for a moment, transforms into another being, a hardened young yakuza, but as soon as the shot is finished, he slumps back into his own anxieties and obsessions.

 Being a star, constantly performing, being watched and scrutinized as if under a microscope, is often a drag.
 But so is life.
 Written shortly after Yukio Mishima himself had acted in the film “Afraid to Die,” this novella is a rich and unflinching psychological portrait of a celebrity coming apart at the seams.
 With exquisite, vivid prose, Star begs the question: is there any escape from how we are seen by others?